abghorba/Coinbase-Bot/README.md

 If you set up your email credentials correctly, you will be sent a confirmation once the market order has been placed and filled.

+<h2> Disclaimer </h2>
+Any stock or ticker mentioned is not to be taken as financial advice.
+You are using this bot at your own discretion and with the knowledge that you can lose (part of) your investment.